MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/samples/webapiservice-metadata-operations.md

 Operations:

-1. Import the solution exported in Section 8 using the <xref:Microsoft.Dynamics.CRM.ImportSolution?text=ImportSolution Action>.
+1. Import the solution exported in [Section 8](#section-8-export-managed-solution) using the <xref:Microsoft.Dynamics.CRM.ImportSolution?text=ImportSolution Action>.
-1. Query the solution table to get the id of the imported solution
+1. Query the solution table to get the id of the imported solution.
 1. Delete the imported solution.

 ## Clean up